Skip to content

 • Piano, Organ and Carillon Auditions

-Prospective students should prepare, on piano, two solo works to be performed from memory from the following:
+Prospective piano students should prepare, on piano, two memorized solo works from the following:

-One piece from the Baroque Era by Domineco Scarlatti or J.S.
-Bach Prelude and Fugue in its entirety or 2 contrasting movements from a suite
+One piece from the Baroque Era by Domineco Scarlatti, Antonio Soler, or J.S.
+Bach.
+Works by J.S.
+Bach may include Inventions, Sinfonias, Preludes and Fugues, or movements from a suite.

 OR

-A Classical Era sonata 1st or last movement by Mozart, Haydn or Beethoven.
+1. A Classical Era sonata 1st or last movement, which may include works by Mozart, Haydn or Beethoven.

 OR

-One 20th Century Era piece by Debussy, Ravel, Prokofiev, Shostakovich, Bartok, Copland, Barber, Kabalevsky, Khachaturian, Scriabin, Ginastera, Poulenc or Mucsynski.
+1. One 20th or 21st Century-Era piece, which may include works by Debussy, Ravel, Prokofiev, Shostakovich, Bartok, Copland, Barber, Kabalevsky, Khachaturian, Scriabin, Ginastera, Poulenc, Mucsynski, Florence Price.

-Students with questions regarding repertoire substitutions should contact Dr. Linda Li-Bleul at libleu@clemson.edu.
+Students with questions regarding repertoire should contact Dr. Linda Li-Bleuel at libleu@clemson.edu.

 Any student wishing to audition on Organ or Carillon instead of piano should contact Dr. Linda Dzuris at ldzuris@clemson.edu.